How to find the best hostels in Barcelona? Whether you’re looking for value or quality or a party hostel Barcelona has them all.

 Bedcelona Gracia Hostel: Bedcelona Gracia hostel is a brand new hostel is set in Barcelona’s Gracia district, a quick 5-minute walk from Joanic Metro station.
 Dormitory rooms are bright and feature minimalist decor although bathrooms are shared.
 They include bunk beds and lockers to use with your own padlock or one rent at the hostel.

-Kabul Backpackers Hostel: It sits on Plaça Reial, one of the top spots for nightlife in the city, and just steps from lively Las Ramblas.
+Kabul Party Hostel: It sits on Plaça Reial, one of the top spots for nightlife in the city, and just steps from lively Las Ramblas.
 There’s a casual, pub-like style throughout the common spaces, which are outfitted with games, vending machines, and internet stations, plus a bar on the rooftop terrace.
 The 24 air-conditioned dorms are simple, but include welcome touches like curtained bunks and outlets inside the lockers.

 Safestay Barcelona Gothic: It is located in the Ciutat Vella district, the oldest part of Barcelona famous for its historical monuments, narrow streets and bohemian atmosphere.
 You can choose from a selection of dormitory rooms available varying in size from 6-18 and female only dorms as well.
 Breakfast is served every day, and there is also a basic kitchen that you can use to prepare your own meals.